Europe aims to get vaccinations back on track after clearing AstraZeneca shot

 Spain will resume inoculations from Wednesday with the Netherlands also planning to start using AstraZeneca shots again next week.

-Canada also gave its backing to the vaccine though Denmark and Sweden both said they needed more time to make a decision.
+Canada also gave its support to the vaccine though Denmark and Sweden both said they needed more time to make a decision.

-“The EMA has identified a possible increased risk of (thrombosis) in people under 55 years old,” the country’s drug regulator said.
+“The EMA has identified a possible increased risk of (thrombosis) in people under 55 years old,” France’s drug regulator said.

-Georgia said coronavirus vaccinations with the AstraZeneca shot would continue only in fully-fledged medical centres following the death of a nurse who suffered an anaphylactic shock, according to regional news agencies.

 The central African country of Cameroon, meanwhile, suspended the AstraZeneca vaccine on Friday, saying it was a precautionary move, without providing specifics.